Qarik-Group/runbooks/genesis.md

 ```
 params:
   stemcell_os:      ubuntu-trusty
-  stemcell_version: latest
+  stemcell_version: 3468.latest
 ```

 To upgrade the stemcell version for a deployment start by uploading a new stemcell to the BOSH Director.
-Full instuctions for doing this are located in the [BOSH Runbook under Uploading a Stemcell](bosh.md#upload-a-stemcell).
+Full instuctions for doing this are located in the [BOSH Runbook under Uploading a Stemcell](https://runbooks.starkandwayne.com/bosh.html#upload-a-stemcell).
+It should be noted that most kits ship pre-compiled BOSH releases and do not allow the major version of OS of the stemcell to be changed.
+If you are currently using `3468.22` you should upload a newer version in the `3468` series, such as `3468.23`.

 Once the newer stemcell is uploaded you have two choices, each should be followed by a `genesis deploy`: